 The Upside of Marketing in a Down Economy

-Necessity Begets Efficiency
+Necessity Drives Efficiency

-By contrast, in tough times, marketing economics are critical and we don’t have the luxury of being lazy.
+By contrast, in tough and unpredictable times (like these), marketing economics are critical and we don’t have the luxury of being lazy.
 We tighten our processes and become more efficient and cost-effective.
 We learn to squeeze every bit of value from our people and financial resources.
 Customers are treated better because they are more necessary to our survival.
 Our customer support, up-sell and cross-sell skills are honed.
-And perhaps most important, nothing is taken for granted and we really learn to appreciate our jobs, our company and our customers.
+Marketing and sales practice alignment and teamwork and synergy improve.
+Nothing is taken for granted and we really learn to appreciate our jobs, our company and our customers.